mikeraynham/wildaboutpilates/classes.md

 60 minute tailored session: £50

 : You must have completed the initial assessment first.

+: There is a £5 discount for class attendees.

 ## Morton Hall Community Centre, Macclesfield